apurva121/Init/README.md

 2. Students can maintain and update their data through the app.
 3. TPRs will also access the data through special login and will update the data(company related & other data) regularly.
 4. TPRs will have complete access over students' portal and they can reduce TPO credits.
-5. Student can only update their fields upto a certain time allowed by the TPO.
+5. Student can only update their fields upto a certain date allowed by the TPO.
 6. We can search data using  filters.

 Special Features